hmans/composer-suite/packages/shadenfreude/README.md

 This version is functionally equivalent to the one before, but we're doing some things differently:

 - Note how we're using the `float(v)` variable factory -- it's just a shortcut for `variable("float", v)`.
-- Instead of imperatively writing the calculated result value into `out_value`, we're providing a string default value for the `value` out variable.
+- Instead of imperatively writing the calculated result value into `outputs.value`, we're providing a string default value in the `value` output variable's declaration.
 When variables have string values, the string will be used in the generated GLSL verbatim, and we can use this here to our advantage.

 ### Writing reusable shader nodes